JCPappo/Resonate-and-Fire-neurons/README.md

 The aim is to test the capabilities of a RAF neural network on a simple task like classification of the MNIST dataset using backpropagation.

 ## Content
-In the folder examples there are simple implementations on the MNIST dataset along with the code of the RAF neuron model inside the folder neuron raf.py.
+In the 'examples' folder, you will find simple implementations on the MNIST dataset.
+Additionally, the code for the RAF neuron model (raf.py) is located inside the 'neuron' folder.

 ## Results MNIST
 A simple 3-layer fully-connected RAF neural network of dimensions 784-1000-10, 'frequency=30' and 'beta=0.99' with a rate encoded input along 25 time steps, obtained a maximum test accuracy of 94.66% after 25 epochs.